dream-faster/fold/README.md

   </a>
 <h3 align="center"><b>FOLD</b><br> <i>(/fold/)</i></h3>
   <p align="center">
-    <b>A Time Series Continuous Evaluation (Cross-validation) library that lets you build, deploy and update composite models easily.
+    <b>A Time Series Cross-Validation library that lets you build, deploy and update composite models easily.
 An order of magnitude speed-up, combined with flexibility and rigour.</b><br>
     <br/>
     <a href="https://dream-faster.github.io/fold/"><strong>Explore the docs »</strong></a>
   </p>